eth-sri/ELINA/README.md

 			sudo make install
 		d.
 This will install the mpfr library in "/usr/local" folder.

-    4. The APRON library:
+    4. APRON:
 		a.
 Download source from http://apron.cri.ensmp.fr/library/
         	b.
-Go to the APRON folder.
+Go to the "apron" folder.
 		c.
 Install the library as per README file.
 		d.
 Specify "/usr/local" for gmp and mpfr library paths in "Makefile.config".